giovanniboscu/continuous-section-field/cuf/docs/scaled_lagrange_implementation_guide.md

 These are infrastructure dependencies; they are not part of the Lagrange hierarchy itself.

+The common expansion-plugin builder contract also provides the complete `continuous_section_field`. `scaled_lagrange` does not need it because its present definition is based on fixed global transverse scales obtained through `section_provider`.
+The availability of the complete CSF object is nevertheless part of the general interface so that a different, section-aware expansion can inspect the current physical model without adding expansion-specific logic to the CUF core.

 ### Verify STEP 1 before creating the plugin

 Run this check from the repository environment: